department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-staging-review.md

    - Product manager (required)
    - DEPO product lead (recommended)
    - Anyone else from your team who significantly contributed to the artifacts provided (required)
-   - Content, IA, accessibility and QA specialists (if applicable) VSP brings (when applicable):
+   - Content, IA, accessibility, and QA specialists (if applicable)
+   -
+VSP brings (when applicable):
    - Design
    - Accessibility